-ENROLLMENT More than 1,300 undergraduate students and 1,000 graduate students from 45 states and 36 foreign countries (Fall 2022) STUDENT/FACULTY RATIO 9:1 AVG.
-CLASS SIZE 77% of undergraduate class sections contain fewer than 20 people CAMPUS 104 park-like acres in the heart of Oklahoma City.
-AFFILIATION Private United Methodist University established in 1904 FACULTY 74% of Full-Time Faculty hold highest degrees in their fields, as of Fall 2019.
-No classes taught by graduate assistants INVOLVEMENT More than 70 student organizations including nine national fraternities and sororities MASCOT Starsky FINANCIAL AID More than 90% of students receive academic, merit, performance or need-based financial aid WORKPLACE "Certified Healthy Campus"
+CAMPUS 104 park-like acres in the heart of Oklahoma City.
+AFFILIATION Private United Methodist University established in 1904 ENROLLMENT More than 1,400 undergraduate students and 1,300 graduate students from 44 state and 34 countries FACULTY 79% of Full-Time Faculty hold the highest degrees in their fields; no classes taught by graduate assistants AVG.
+CLASS SIZE 69% of undergraduate class sections contain fewer than 20 people STUDENT/FACULTY RATIO 11:1 STUDENT ENGAGEMENT More than 70 student organizations inclu n bn ding nine national fraternities and sororities FINANCIAL AID More than 90% of students receive academic, merit, performance or need-based financial aid MASCOT Starsky WORKPLACE "Certified Healthy Campus"